Law of Nazi Germany: Law for the Protection of German Blood and German Honor

 A 14 November 1935 supplemental decree defined Jewishness.
 No longer limited to religious beliefs, the decree classified those who followed the Jewish faith, belonged to the Jewish religion when the decree was promulgated, or later entered the Jewish religion, anyone who had three or more Jewish grandparents or two Jewish grandparents and was married to a Jewish spouse and anyone who joined a Jewish community as Jewish, regardless of whether they still followed the religion.

-Nineteen hundred "special Jewish laws" emphasized Aryan morality and antisemitic stereotypes of "Jewish counter-morality".
-Jewish lawyers and notaries had been prohibited from working for the city of Nuremberg in a 1933 decree, and Nazi ideology continue to creep into the legal system:
+Over 1,900 "special Jewish laws" emphasized Aryan morality and antisemitic stereotypes of "Jewish counter-morality".
+Jewish lawyers and notaries had already been prohibited from working for the city of Berlin in a local decree in March 1933, and Nazi ideology continued to creep into the legal system: